 Light And Shadow: Psychology And Jung's Insights Into Personality

-Carl Jung was an early supporter of Sigmund Freud, sharing an interest in the unconscious.
-While Jung did go on to criticize some of Freud's theories, he continued to focus on the unconscious, believing that a person's childhood and past experiences influence future behavior.
-However, while agreeing with Freud on some important main points, many of the assumptions of Jung's psychology reflects his theoretical differences from Freud.
+While Jung did criticize some of Freud's theories, he continued to focus on the unconscious, believing that a person's childhood and past experiences influence future behavior.
+However, while agreeing with Freud on some important main points, many of Jung's psychological assumptions reflect Freud's theoretical differences.

-Jung acknowledged and agreed with the basic Freudian concept of the 'id', which Freud defined as the primitive and instinctive component of personality.
+Jung acknowledged and agreed with the basic Freudian concept of the 'id,' which Freud defined as the primitive and instinctive personality component.
 The id is the impulsive and unconscious part of ourselves, responding directly and immediately to impulses.
-The id is infantile and does not evolve, operating in the unconscious space of the mind, on the pleasure principle (fulfilling impulses immediately without thought of consequence).
+The id is infantile and does not evolve, operating in the mind's unconscious space on the pleasure principle (fulfilling impulses immediately without thought of consequence).

-Jung takes the idea of the id and branches off to build his own theory of the id, calling it the 'shadow'.
+Jung takes the idea of the id and branches off to build his own theory of the id, calling it the 'shadow.'
 He refers to the shadow as the animal side of our personality, the source of both our creative and destructive energies.
 It is the unconscious aspect of personality, the unknown.
-Jung agrees with Freud that the shadow or id are largely negative in nature (being unpredictable, and without a thought for consequence, only seeking immediate satisfaction), however, he goes beyond this, believing that the shadow may include everything outside of the light of consciousness, creating the possibility of the shadow being either positive or negative.
-Jung creates the theory of the shadow part of one's personality being more of a scale, moving between positive and negative based on how embodied into one's conscious life it is.
+Jung agrees with Freud that the shadow or id are largely negative in nature (being unpredictable and without a thought for consequence, only seeking immediate satisfaction).
+However, he goes beyond this, believing that the shadow may include everything outside of the light of consciousness, creating the possibility of the shadow being either positive or negative.
+Jung creates the theory of the shadow part of one's personality is more of a scale, moving between positive and negative based on how it embodies one's conscious life.
 The less embodied into the conscious, the denser and darker the shadow.
 The shadow is one's dark side of their personality.

 The Dark Side

 The idea of the shadow or the dark side is an innate part of every human being.
 Even before Jung's theory, Robert Louis Stevenson writes of the good and dark within human beings in his 1886 novel, Dr. Jekyll and Mr. Hyde.
-In the story, Dr. Jekyll is representative of the respectable side of the self, the side we put forward consciously.
-However, deep within him lurks Mr. Hyde, the shadow personality (dark self) who is able to gain dominance, taking over the conscious, good side to create chaos and discord.
+In the story, Dr. Jekyll represents the respectable side of the self, the side we put forward consciously.
+However, deep within him lurks Mr. Hyde, the shadow personality (dark self) who can gain dominance, taking over the conscious, good side to create chaos and discord.
 Dr. Jekyll is then left without any conscious memory of the events that occurred.

 This story is representative of human nature.
 A majority of us choose to remain blind to the existence of our shadow.
-It is quite natural for us to want to hide our negative qualities and traits, not just from others, but also from ourselves.
-Rather than acknowledge our shadow side, many of us revert to the defensive, shifting focus to the faults of others and criticizing their misbehaviors.
+It is quite natural for us to want to hide our negative qualities and traits, not just from others but also from ourselves.
+Rather than acknowledging our shadow side, many of us revert to the defensive, shifting focus to others' faults and criticizing their misbehavior.
 This allows us to walk with our heads held high, boasting a false sense of morality, while we believe that others are the only destructive ones.
 Acknowledging and focusing on the shadow of others allows us to suppress our own from our conscious thoughts.

 All humans have shadows.
-What makes us each individually different than one another is the degree to which we are conscious of it.
+What makes us each individually different from one another is the degree to which we are conscious.
 Leaving your shadow in the darkness, the unconscious, allows it to create chaos and run freely.
 Even though we may consciously repress our dark side, it is expressed through our unconscious, without our control or awareness, which is way more dangerous.
 The unconscious control that a shadow has over us is often responsible for much of our self-destructive behaviors.
 A prime example of the shadow taking control is with addictive behaviors.